Piyush-Ghotkar/MeTube/README.md

 # MeTube

-Metube is an YouTube clone developed in react.js
+Metube is a YouTube clone developed in react.js

 #### Tech Stack:
     1. react.js